nihit2809/Credit-Card-Approval-Prediction/README.md

 A Company wants to automate the Credit Card eligibility process based on customer detail provided while filling online application form &amp; Credit history of customer.
 They have given a problem to identify the customers segments which are eligible for Credit Card approval, so that they can specifically target these customers.

-Worked with the data, performed EDA
+Worked with the data, performed EDA and created the prediction model.

 The recommended prerequisites for this project are: